fbpx

 By considering all this information and more, the OT can determine what type of wheelchair and seating suits you and your needs.
 Then the trial process can begin!

-To learn more about occupational services at HenderCare, please give our team a call on 1300 764 433.
+To learn more about occupational therapist services at HenderCare, please give our team a call on 1300 764 433.

 Skip to content